 Our skills lie in our ability to enable the client to discover the inner structure that is generating the presenting problem so that the client can then have a clear idea of what restructuring would serve them better.
 One of the advantages of this approach is that it does not focus on “what” to think but rather “how” to explore and understand why someone thinks, feels and experiences the way they do.

-Working with visual, auditory, kinaesthetic (touch, taste, smell) as well as cognitive channels of information, we are able to tap into the client’s deep structure, stored at an unconscious level.
+Working with visual, auditory, kinaesthetic (touch), and cognitive channels of information, we are able to tap into the client’s deep structure, stored at an unconscious level.
 We can enable the client to express this information somatically using physiology, symbolically using metaphor and other representations, and cognitively using the wide range of language patterns available to us.

 Many of our therapists are also trained in other therapeutic methods – CBT, Hypnotherapy, Transactional Analysis, Solution Focused, EMDR, for example.
 Clients may find themselves experiencing an integration of approaches.